International Summer Camp UK

 Our 6-day intensive staff training week is a critical part of Camp Cooper.
 We set the tone for the summer and learn how to create a fun and positive atmosphere, how to run creative activities and how to ensure the campers are safe.

-Our staff training is being held at Ardmay House surrounded by the beautiful wilds of Scotland.
+Staff training will be based in central Scotland, and the location details will be made available in due course.
 Staff from both Edinburgh and Crieff will come together for an epic training week